nolixul/report-generator/README.md

 **What else would you have liked to improve given more time?**

 - Writing tests.
 - I would have liked to use Rambda.js.
 I enjoyed experimenting with it, and if I had a few more hours I'd refactor this code with it.
+There are some linting errors which would resolved it I used Rambda.js, and that would be the next thing I would address.
 - Sorting out the deprecated packages.